docker/docs/docker-cloud/getting-started/deploy-app/12_data_management_with_volumes.md

 ### Test for lack of persistence

-If you `redeploy` the Redis service you created earlier, you'll see that the counter resets.
+If you `redeploy` the Redis service you created earlier, the counter resets.

 Let's try that.
 First, redeploy the redis service to reset the counter.